abdelrahman-kamel-elgendy/Products-Platform-Nest-API/README.md

 | `JWT_SECRET`   | Secret key for JWT authentication    | `None`              |
 | `PORT`         | Port on which the app will run       | `3000`              |

-## License

-This project is licensed under the **UNLICENSED** license.

-## Contact

-For any questions or feedback, please contact the project maintainer.